What is the Principle of ‘Double Effect’?

-Frances Kissling, President of “Catholics” for [a Free] Choice.
+Frances Kissling, former President of “Catholics” for [a Free] Choice.
 If War is “Just,” So is Abortion.”
 We Are Church: Reflections on Core Values and Concerns.
 Parish Renewal Consulting Services (PRCS), 1996, pages 35 to 37.

 Did you find this useful?

 Dr. Brian Clowes has been HLI’s director of research since 1995 and is one of the most accomplished and respected intellectuals in the international pro-life movement.
 Best known as author of the most exhaustive pro-life informational resource volume The Facts of Life, and for his Pro-Life Basic Training Course, Brian is the author of nine books and over 500 scholarly and popular articles, and has traveled to 70 countries on six continents as a pro-life speaker, educator and trainer.